mydhilimanoj/Project_Management/README.md

 Project Management API

 # Description
-This is a Django-based API for managing projects, including functionality to create, update, delete, and retrieve project data.
+This project is a Django-based API for managing project-related data.
+It includes features like user management and CRUD operations for projects, tasks, and more.

 # Features
 - Create, retrieve, update, and delete projects.